 What the assessment involves

 It's a two-part assessment made up of an applied knowledge test and a clinical and professional skills assessment.
 You'll sit both parts at your own medical school on dates chosen by them.

 1 The applied knowledge test (AKT)

-This will be an on-screen exam, run by your medical school, with multiple choice questions.
+This is planned to be an on-screen exam, run by your medical school, with multiple choice questions.
 It will test your ability to apply medical knowledge to different scenarios.
 Find out more about the AKT in our joint statement with the Medical Schools Council.

 2 The clinical and professional skills assessment (CPSA)

-This is a practical assessment of your clinical skills and professionalism, which your medical school will run.
-Each medical school calls the CPSA something different – for example, an Objective Structured Clinical Examination (OSCE) or Objective Structured Long Examination Record (OSLER).
+This is an assessment of clinical skills and professional skills, which your medical school will set and run.
+Each medical school calls the CPSA something different - for example, an Objective Structured Clinical Examination (OSCE) or Objective Structured Long Examination Record (OSLER).
 We will set requirements that all CPSAs must meet.

 Your degree course is the best preparation for the MLA - you won't need to learn anything beyond what's already covered in your medical school's curriculum.